longcheng11/ECA/README.md

 # ECA
-Test code for Efficient Correlation over Distributed Systems
+Test code for the paper "Efficient Event Correlation over Distributed Systems" [1]

 1, The used METIS graph paritioner is avialble at (http://glaros.dtc.umn.edu/gkhome/metis/metis/download).